cwisniew/rptools-dev-doc/blog/2021-09-29-speech-name/index.md

  impersonatedHasSpeech --> |No| playerName
 ```

-If there are multiple tokens under the mouse (e.g. a Token Stack) and at least one has a speech name then the follwing logic will be used to determine which is used.
+If there are multiple tokens under the mouse (e.g. a Token Stack) and at least one has a speech name then the following logic will be used to determine which is used.

 ```mermaid
 flowchart TD;